 - 1. The calendar and other information about this course posted on Desire to Learn is not binding and can change according to the needs of the class. - 2.
 To derive the utmost benefit from instruction, daily attendance is essential.
 Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade. - 3.
 Depending on their abilities, students are expected to spend an average of 2 hours in outside preparation for each class period. - 4.
-Students are encouraged to communicate consistently on the target language and to attend the Centro de Tertulia (CHD 303) to practice.
+Students are encouraged to communicate consistently on the target language and to attend the Centro de Tertulia Amelia Labbe (CHD 303) to practice.

-Late assignments and missed tests policy :
+Late assignments and missed tests policy:

-Attendance to all exams is compulsory.
-A student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor within a week.
-The Instructor may request a Physician/Counselor statement form to confirm an absence for health reasons.
+Attendance to class and to all exams and compositions is compulsory.
+A student who is absent from a test, in-class composition, or oral presentation for legitimate reasons must notify the instructor as soon as possible so that an alternative arrangements can be made.
+The Instructor may request a Physician/Counselor note to confirm an absence for health reasons.

-Do not make travel arrangements for the dates when exams are scheduled.
+Do not make travel arrangements for the dates when exams or compositions are scheduled.
 Missed tests, assignments and examinations with no legitimate reason will be given a grade of F.

-5% of the grade will be deducted for each day a written assignment is late if there is no Physician/Counselor statement to justify the absence or the failure to complete it.
+5% of the grade will be deducted for each day a written assignment is late if there is no Physician/Counselor Statement form to justify the absence or the failure to complete it.